Collected over 300 LPs and over 100 45s of the 60s and 70s classic rock artists Was a very religious classic rock and pop fan

-The Rock Songs List of one-hit-wonder music through the decades of the sixties and the seventies was probably the best collection of unique sounds that were ever put together representing this niche.
-Many of these hits bring back early grade school memories as well as memories of beach parties at Tobay beach on Long Island, NY.
-As a matter of fact, there were so many one-hit-wonder hits in these two decades that I've limited my list to the most memorable.
+Throughout the 1960s and 1970s, the classic rock songs list of one-hit-wonder music was possibly the most popular collection ever, featuring musicians of this one-hit variety.
+Many of these hits bring back early grade school memories as well as memories of beach parties at Tobay Beach on Long Island, NY.
+As a matter of fact, there were so many one-hit-wonder hits in these two decades that we've limited our list to the most memorable.

-During my grade school days, I became known as a class clown, which frequently included playing the drums on my desk as part of my routine.
-Most of the time I played "Wipe Out", which was a sensational 1963 tune by the Safaris.
-"Mule Skinner Blues" by the Fenderman (1960) was another favorite of mine to perform during class because of its yipping and yodeling.
+During grade school days, I became known as a class clown, which frequently included playing the drums on my desk as part of this routine.
+Most of the time I played "Wipe Out", which was an amazing 1963 tune by the Safaris.
+"Mule Skinner Blues" by The Fendermen (1960) was another favorite performance during class because of its yipping and yodeling.

 Looking Glass - "Brandy You're A Fine Girl"

 Some other influential early 60's one hit wonders were:

 Sukiyaki - Kyu Sakamoto (1962) Sung partly in Japanese